xmartlabs/xl-blog/blogs/the-ai-revolution-in-healthtech-how-four-technologies-are-reshaping-care-in-2025.md

 ---
-title: "The AI Revolution in Healthtech: How Four Technologies Are Reshaping Care in 2025"
+title: 'The AI Revolution in Healthtech: How Four Technologies Are Reshaping Care in 2025'
-subtitle: " "
+subtitle: ' '
 permalink: /blog/ai-healthtech-2025
 featured: true
 date: 2025-06-12